 Grievance Process and Access to Remedy

-All of our employees are encouraged to ask questions, raise issues, and seek guidance when a course of action is unclear.
-Furthermore, all employees have an obligation to report suspected violations of our Values, our Code, our policies or applicable law.
-Our employees have several avenues for reporting issues and seeking advice, including their manager, HR, the PepsiCo Law Department, the Global Compliance and Ethics Department, and our Speak Up hotline.
-Our Speak Up program is an important component of our culture of ethics and integrity, and we encourage our suppliers and business partners to use their own effective grievance mechanisms and make the PepsiCo Speak Up hotline available for their use through our Supplier Code of Conduct.
+All PepsiCo employees have an obligation to report suspected violations of our Values, Code of Conduct, policies or applicable law.
+Our employees have several avenues for reporting issues and seeking advice, including their manager, Human Resources, the Law Department, the Global Compliance and Ethics Department, and our Speak Up hotline.
+The Speak Up hotline is an important component of our culture of ethics and integrity.
+We encourage our suppliers and business partners to develop and use their own effective grievance mechanisms, and we make the PepsiCo Speak Up hotline available for their use through our SCoC Training.

-In July 2017, we launched an enhanced grievance mechanism for agricultural commodities that is complementary to our existing Speak Up!
-Process.
+To facilitate broader access to remedy, in 2017, we launched an additional grievance channel for third parties to raise potential environmental and social concerns regarding agricultural commodities in our supply chain.
 The agricultural grievance mechanism is open to anyone who has a concern that PepsiCo’s policies and goals related to agricultural commodities are not being met.
 The grievance mechanism provides further detail.